openbmc/phosphor-inventory-manager/README.md

 ----
 **action**

 Supported action tags are:

-* name - The action name.
+* type - The action to perform.
 * args - An optional list of arguments to pass to the action.
   * value - The argument value.
   * type - The argument type (defaults to string if unspecified).

 The available actions provided by PIM are: